JuniorMelo1997/WishLib---Backend/README.md

 # v1.0

 # What to (users)
-[] User can create an account (name, e-mail, password, age, description?)
+[] User can create an account (name, e-mail, password, description?)
 [] User can log in
 [] User has two lists: already readed books and wish to read books [] User can add new books or remove a book from any list